 ABUT: See ADJOIN.

 ACCESSORY STRUCTURE: A structure of secondary importance or function on a site.
 In general, the primary use of the site is not carried out in an accessory structure.
 Accessory structures may be attached or detached from the primary structure.
-Examples of accessory structures include: garages, caretaker’s quarters, and other structures.
+Examples of accessory structures include: garages, storage sheds, and other structures.

 ACCESSORY USE: A use or activity that is a subordinate part of a primary use and that is clearly incidental to a primary use on a site.